fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 ---

-## 1 Challange of the Future
+## 1 Challenge of the Future

 A whole lot of people complain: 'Even if I were Steve Jobs, Apple has been made already'.
-Well the great thing about Steve Jobs is not that he made Apple, but that he would have been succesful in his own way, no matter what he would have done.
+Well the great thing about Steve Jobs is not that he made Apple, but that he would have been successful in his own way, no matter what he would have done.
 The same story is with Bill Gates or Elon Musk.
-No matter how succesful they are today, they certainly did not start out like that.
+No matter how successful they are today, they certainly did not start out like that.